chaeAclark/literate-eureka/sagemaker/complete-solutions/README.md

 ## License

-You are free to use, modify, and distribute the code, but it should be noted that these tools are not production ready and should be used for prottyping and testing.
+You are free to use, modify, and distribute the code, but it should be noted that these tools are not production ready and should be used for prototyping and testing.

 ## Resources